kevin-montrose/Jil/README.md

 While *usable* in it's current state, Jil is far from finished.
 It should be treated as a Work In Progress, don't use it for anything serious just yet...

+[Preliminary releases are availabe on Nuget](https://www.nuget.org/packages/Jil/) in addition to this repository.

 ## Usage

 ```